dustinpfister/hexo_sitesource/source/_posts/nodejs-rimraf.md

 });
 ```

-So when calling my make-junk script I end up with a bunch of *.html, *.css, and *.txt files.
-This represents a situation in which I want to delete the *.txt files while not touching everything else.
+So when calling my make-junk script I end up with a bunch of \*.html, \*.css, and \*.txt files.
+This represents a situation in which I want to delete the \*.txt files while not touching everything else.
 Get it? good moving on.

 ## Deleting all files of a certain type recursively

-So this is pretty much the whole point of using rimraf, to go over the whole of a file structore and delete all files that fix a certain [glob](https://en.wikipedia.org/wiki/Glob_(programming) pattern.
+So this is pretty much the whole point of using rimraf, to go over the whole of a file structure and delete all files that fix a certain [glob](https://en.wikipedia.org/wiki/Glob_(programming) pattern.

 ```js
 var rimraf = require('rimraf');